wikipathways/wikipathways.github.io/json/index.md

 </dl>

 <h2>Get</h2>
+While <b>getCounts.json</b> provides summary statistics for WikiPathways, <b>getPathwayInfo.json</b> provides key metadata for every pathway, and <b>getPathwaysByOntologyTerm.json</b> and <b>getOntologyTermsByPathway.json</b> provide lists of pathways and ontology terms associated with each other, respectively.
 <dl>
     <dt><a href="./getCounts.json">getCounts.json</a></dt>
     <dd>Summary statistics for the WikiPathways database, including the number of `organisms`, `pathways`, `authors`, and `communities` as key-value pairs.</dd>